buildzaku/zaku/.changeset/fresh-trainers-sing.md

 "zaku": patch
 ---

-Fix blank window on linux with nvidia gpu
+Fix blank window on Linux with Nvidia GPU